-My work expresses a dialogue with the VESSEL and its associations – as container, a space defined by walls or boundaries, and the unapparent yet intimate relationship between the Ceramic Vessel and Architecture – the enclosed spaces we eat out of, and the enclosed spaces we inhabit.
-In this context the Vessel as container evokes for me the principles of womanhood as they are defined by nature – processes of gestation to birth, giving life and nurturing, gifting the world with love and beauty, and the acts of holding and letting go.
+“Beginning in 1982 in Johannesburg, South Africa, my journey with clay expresses a dialogue with the vessel and its associations – as a container, a space defined by walls or boundaries, and the unapparent yet intimate relationship between the ceramic vessel and architecture – the enclosed spaces we eat out of, and the enclosed spaces we inhabit.

-In this context I need to give voice both to UTILITY as well as AESTHETICS.
+In this context my ceramic work gives voice both to utility as well as aesthetics.
 I delight in the exploration of forms as carriers of a more personal narrative whose beauty stems from their simplicity and understatement.
 Utility is given shape in my production work.
-My functional Eatware is aimed at the display and enjoyment of delicious seasonal foods, be it in the surrounds of a restaurant or around a kitchen table at home.
+My utilitarian eat ware is aimed at the display and enjoyment of delicious seasonal foods, be it in the surrounds of a restaurant or around a kitchen table at home.

-My work is in Stoneware and Porcelain, hand-built or wheel-thrown and fired to 1260 C. Surface finishes are kept to the minimum, slips and glazes intending to define form rather than compete with it.
+My work is in stoneware and porcelain, hand-built or wheel-thrown and fired to 1260°C. Surface finishes are kept to a minimum, the slips and glazes intending to define form rather than compete with it.